tanordheim/sherlock/docs/errors.md

 #### File Read Error
 - Failed to read the user configuration file: [file]
 - Failed to load provided fallback file: [file]
+- Failed to read the file at '[file]'

 #### File Parse Error
 - Failed to read the user configuration file: [file]